emertechie/docs-demo/src/pages/index.md

 <!-- vale off -->

 This is a WIP demonstration site.
+The source is available [here](https://github.com/emertechie/docs-demo/).

 I based the content on the [Open Food Facts documentation](https://openfoodfacts.github.io/openfoodfacts-server/), but restructured or rewrote most of it.
 However, I used the original OpenAPI files to generate the [API Reference](/docs/category/api-v2) area.
 I will be helping complete the OpenAPI spec for the v3 API, which is currently unfinished.

 <!-- vale on -->